 Palm Oil Plantations are a controversial issue so well known in today’s society.
 I was aware of the global problem before my trip to Borneo, but after witnessing the destruction first-hand, my thoughts have been influenced more than ever.

-Palm Oil is the most consumed vegetable oil across the world.
+Palm Oil is the most consumed vegetable oil in the world.
 It is used in everyday products that I can guarantee you’re using and consuming throughout your home; toothpaste, shampoo, cosmetics, confectionery and baked goods are a few prime examples of the ways we are contributing to the destruction and demolition of nature across Asia.

 The exploitation of this oil is an extreme culprit of habitat degradation, deforestation and unfortunately, climate breakdown… They are global issues that are bound to impact the population, the animals and the environment in dramatic ways if they continue to be ignored.

 The beautiful Malaysian state of Sabah is a dramatic contributor to the amount of Palm Oil consumed across the globe.
 The palm trees used to create the oil are not native to Malaysia, they were imported from South Africa due to a similar climate, but have since turned into a globally consumed product that has taken over the world.

 Not to mention that the native Bornean animals are decreasing at severely alarming rates.
 The Orangutan population has decreased by over 50% in the last 16 years… Their habitat is being lost by hectares, the Kinabatangan River is being polluted by sediment and silt, and these beautiful wildlife species are going to be critically endangered at the click of our fingers.

 If things continue in such a destructive manner, these animals will be extinct in the next 5-10 years.
 After personally witnessing these beautiful, timid creatures enjoying their life in the wild, I really am struggling to understand the logic behind the constant devastation.

 Whilst on our drive from Kota Kinabalu towards Sandakan, we were warned about the Palm Oil Plantations… I was aware that the drive was not going to be the most scenic after a certain point, but what I was faced with was far worse than my expectations.